-A whole life insurance plan offers protection to your family for the length of time you need it, at a rate that is affordable for you.
+A whole life insurance plan offers protection to your family for a lifetime, at a rate that is affordable for you.
 Unlike term life insurance, there is no specific time period associated with the policy.
-With whole life insurance, you could own the policy for a few years or the rest of your life, as long as you pay the premiums.
+With whole life insurance, you could own the policy for the rest of your life, as long as you pay the premiums.
 Another big difference between whole life and term life insurance is that whole life insurance builds “cash value.”

 Gerber Life offers a wide range of coverage amounts to protect your family’s financial needs from $25,000 to $150,000.
 Get a quote today to find out how much coverage you need.

 As an option, you can purchase a Waiver of Premium Rider.
 It's an extra safeguard for you.
 For example, if you should become totally disabled and that disability continues for at least six months, this rider would offer you additional protection on your policy.
 Gerber Life would pay your policy premiums and would continue your whole life insurance coverage until you recover.

 There are two key reasons that people choose the protection of a whole life insurance plan.
 One is the ability to hold the policy for as long as desired (as long as you pay the premiums) and the other is the “cash value” that the policy builds.

 Absolutely not.
 With Gerber Life, the amount you pay when your coverage starts is the same amount that you‘ll pay throughout the life of your policy (unless you decide to increase your coverage or the frequency of your payments).
 The sooner you apply, the lower your starting premium rate, since premiums are based on your age when you apply.